tp-hk/web-app-lab/Udemy/README.md

 - with router, App component can be cleaned up as there's no more central location.
 Also dummy components can be setup to test routing code:
   - Before: <img width="581" alt="screen shot 2018-01-07 at 4 49 27 pm" src="https://user-images.githubusercontent.com/10753915/34955464-5bee7cf4-f9d9-11e7-94ca-932d76496846.png">
   - After: <img width="607" alt="screen shot 2018-01-07 at 4 49 04 pm" src="https://user-images.githubusercontent.com/10753915/34955487-772b0bcc-f9d9-11e7-95e6-77891ac9582b.png">
+- When doing `<Route ... component={MyComp}></Route>`, react-router sends a bunch of helpers and objects for helping with navigation e.g. `this.props.history`
 - The following will cause all non-`/` components to generate under `/` component <br> <img width="476" alt="screen shot 2018-01-15 at 10 16 00 am" src="https://user-images.githubusercontent.com/10753915/34956232-19ec2604-f9dd-11e7-98c1-9c32ef184261.png"> <br/> Reason: Whenever router sees `/` on the URL, it always renders the component that matches `/`.
 Since `/` and `/posts/new` both contain `/`, the `/` component will be rendered.
 To fix, do one of the following:
   1. Change `<Route path='/' component={foo}/>` to `<Route path='/' exact component={foo}/>`
   2. import `Switch` from `react-router-dom`, then change code to the following.
 Make sure the most generic route is placed at the END: <img width="468" alt="screen shot 2018-01-15 at 10 22 05 am" src="https://user-images.githubusercontent.com/10753915/34956463-0964edf6-f9de-11e7-9bec-aaee189369d2.png">
+- `<Link>` generates an <a/> tag which responds to user click, therefore it's not appropriate for programmatic navigation e.g. redirection after form submission

 ## JSX
 - JSX gets transpiled into plain JS.
 To experiment the change, use https://babeljs.io/repl